JayVelazquez/portfolio-landing-page/README.md

 ## Usage

-Once the dependencies are installed, you can right click on the HTML file to start.
+Once the dependencies are installed, you can right click on the HTML file and open with server live to start.
 You will then be able to access it at localhost:3000.

 ## Project Status